Financial Aid

 Choose an Affordable College

-In order to limit your student loan borrowing, you may need to compromise on where you attend college.
+To limit your student loan borrowing, you may need to compromise on where you attend college.
 Private colleges are more expensive than public universities or local community colleges.
-Get creative with where you’re attending college.
+Get creative with where you're attending college.
 It may be in your best interest to attend a community college for the first two years and then transfer to a four-year university.

 Negotiate Financial Aid Offers

-Did you know that you can actually negotiate your financial aid package?
-If you feel that you deserve more financial aid, or if your financial circumstances weren’t adequately portrayed on the FAFSA, you can speak with a financial aid officer at your school about changes to your package.
+Did you know that you can negotiate your financial aid package?
+If you feel that you deserve more financial aid, or if your financial circumstances weren't adequately portrayed on the FAFSA, you can speak with a financial aid officer at your school about changes to your package.

 Make Smart Student Loan Borrowing Choices